HengzhunChen/tex2docx/README.md

 **Add template docx file**

-One can provide a custumized docx file as a template to guide the conversion process of pandoc by the command below:
+One can provide a customized docx file as a template to guide the conversion process of pandoc by the command below:
 ``` sh
 pandoc "$input_file" --from latex --to docx \
     --citeproc --bibliography "$bibliography_file" \